awsdocs/aws-config-developer-guide/doc_source/desired-instance-type.md

 # desired\-instance\-type<a name="desired-instance-type"></a>

-Checks whether your EC2 instances are of the specified instance types\.
+Checks instances for specified tenancy\.
+Specify AMI IDs to check instances that are launched from those AMIs or specify host IDs to check whether instances are launched on those Dedicated Hosts\.
+Separate multiple ID values with commas\.

+For a list of supported Amazon EC2 instance types, see [Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Identifier:** DESIRED\_INSTANCE\_TYPE